qz267/adapters/README.md

 Phase 3: **Python support**.
 The framework will be translated to Python.
 We're starting [the codebase](https://github.com/eaternet/adapters-python) now.
-Cross-language support will be enabled by executing all adapters in a seperate VM, exporting their results (possibly as [MessagePack](http://msgpack.org)) to storage.
+Cross-language support will be enabled by executing all adapters in a seperate VM, exporting their results (probably as [MessagePack](http://msgpack.org) or [ProtoBufs](http://blog.codeclimate.com/blog/2014/06/05/choose-protocol-buffers/)) to storage.
 The adapter-runner will then notify the app via a queue that there is data ready to be imported.
 Support for any language will possible.